Skip to main content

 Visit Mayan ruins

 Visiting Mayan ruins is one of the most popular things to do while docked in Mexico.
 Many excursions, however, require you to board a ferry to Playa del Carmen, and this ride can often be rough and choppy.
-Once you disembark the ferry, you will have to sit on a bus for at least another hour.
+Once you disembark the ferry, you must sit on a bus for at least another hour.

-If you do not want to spend the majority of your port day in transit, there are some Mayan ruins on the island of Cozumel!
-While the San Gervasio Mayan Archaeological Site is not as popular and famous as those in Tulum or Chichén Itzá, they highlight the Maya beliefs of love and fertility.
+There are some Mayan ruins on the island of Cozumel if you do not want to spend most of your port day in transit!
+While the San Gervasio Mayan Archaeological Site is not as popular and famous as those in Tulum or Chichén Itzá, it highlights the Maya beliefs of love and fertility.

-Carnival Cruise Line offers an excursion to Tulum for $100 per adult and $90 per child.
-The tour lasts about 7 hours and includes a guided tour of Tulum, as well as 1.5 hours of free time to explore on your own!
+Carnival offers an excursion to Tulum for $120 per adult and $100 per child.
+The tour lasts about 7 hours and includes a guided tour of the ruins, as well as 1.5 hours of free time to explore on your own!

-Chichén Itzá is a little bit further, so tours are not always offered.
-It depends on how long your ship is docked in Cozumel for.
-If you are there long enough, you can opt to take Norwegian Cruise Line's 9 hour "Chichén Itzá Mayan Ruins" tour for $185 per adult and $149 per child.
+Chichén Itzá is further, so tours are not always offered.
+It depends on how long your ship is docked in Cozumel.
+If you are there long enough, you can opt to take Norwegian Cruise Line's 9-hour "Chichén Itzá Mayan Ruins" tour for $259 per adult and $199 per child.

 Read more: 11 common cruise shore excursion mistakes to avoid